-Such an arrangment is psychologically familiar (it is how private properties work).
-Those meeting points give us back sequential process: things look as if we are in a non-concurrent program, and the only surprises are where we expect them to be: at the meeting points, just like we expect to find something we don't already know when we read a file in.
+Such an arrangment is psychologically familiar (it is how private properties work), and it actually solves the majority of concurrency problems.
+These meeting points give us back sequential process: things look as if we are in a non-concurrent program, and the only surprises are where we expect them to be: at the meeting points, just like we expect to find something we don't already know when we read a file in.
 No stickers.
 No locks.
+Much less opportunities for deadlocks.